 Aaron Alcouloumre: I started with piano lessons when I was 6 or 7 years old.
 My piano teacher was very straight to the point and wanted everything to be extremely structured.
 Even then, my practice habits were definitely a sign of my personality.
 I would never practice the pieces he assigned; rather, I would improvise every day for hours on my own.
 I loved to practice my own ideas and try out my own sounds.
 Those practice sessions had a definite impact on how I hear melodies now.
 That was definitely the beginning for me.

-Blast: What was your process like for The Analysis?
-Did you go in with a vision of how you wanted the whole album to flow together or did you focus more on the sound of each individual song?
+Blast Magazine: What was your process like when creating The Analysis?
+Did you have a set vision of how you wanted the whole album to go together or did you focus more on the sound of the individual songs?

 Alcouloumre: It was a very organic process in the sense that I didn’t force anything.
 Last year, I was dealing with a lot of stuff and writing music all the time.
 One time, I pulled an all-nighter to write a song and called in a friend to sing at 2 in the morning.
 We finished three hours later and released the song.
 I realized that it was a great form of self-expression and wanted to do it all the time.
 I learned how to record and play more instruments and began to write a lot more songs.
 I spent 3 months last summer producing one song, which was a colossal amount of time, but it was a learning process for me.
 I didn’t know how to use the technology aspect of things as well as I needed, and this album gave me the opportunity to learn.
 Last summer was also when I decided that I wanted to be a musician full-time.
 I tired other majors which didn’t make me happy and I spent all of my time practicing music anyways.
 A big part of this album was me fully delving into music.
 I got really good at trumpet, learned more piano, and got better at guitar, bass and trombone.
 I also started taking voice lessons and learning about different music styles.
 I initially wanted to release an EP by the end of the year but as I started to write more music, I decided to set a bigger goal of releasing an album with 9-12 songs.
 I ended up with 10 songs for the album.

-Blast: A lot of the songs on your album have very different sounds from one another.
+Blast Magazine: Your album is made up of songs that all seem to have their own unique sound.
 Was that a conscious decision or just the result of your creative process?

 Alcouloumre: Most of the songs aren’t really connected.
 There are two songs that represent a concept from two different perspectives and those are connected.
 However, my songs were usually inspired by something and I would just write for hours until a full song structure was complete.
 When I came to the end of the album, one of my friends recommended listening to the whole thing at once.
 It was cool to hear that there actually was cohesiveness and a natural storyline that showed up.
 When working on this album, I didn’t sit down and force myself to write songs about specific things.
 I just wrote music all the time and out of 200 songs, I kept 10 that stuck with me and that I fell in love with.

-Blast: You were involved in every aspect of this album, from the songwriting to the vocals.
-From this process, have you come to realize that you enjoy being a part of each step or would you prefer to focus on one particular facet in the future?
+Blast Magazine: You were involved in every aspect of this album, from the songwriting to the vocals.
+Now that the album is released, have you come to realize that you enjoy being a part of each step or would you prefer to focus on one particular facet in the future?

 Alcouloumre: I have two mindsets about that.
 On one hand, I definitely want to understand the whole process of writing music and I really enjoyed doing that.
 On the other, having so many people featured on this album taught me that a lot of my best work comes from collaboration.
 I don’t need to be in control of everything, but I want to feel like I have the ability to do anything on the album.
 I want to know how each step works and not be single skilled.

-Blast: The cover art for this album is both eye-catching and unique.
+Blast Magazine: The cover art for this album is vivid and eye-catching.
 What was the idea behind that image and what does it represent?

 Alcouloumre: My friend Victoria made the album cover out of pictures that I had taken.
 We tried to figure out what the sound represented visually.
 The two photos that make up the album cover are of the actions that bring me the most peace, camping and playing trumpet.
 I feel the greatest sense of peace in my life when I play trumpet.
 When I analyze things, it’s important for me to step back and remove myself from the situation and the image of me looking up at the stars out in nature represents that.
 I express my issues best through music and that’s reflected in the image of me playing the trumpet.